-Please note: effective the application cycle beginning October 1, 2017, candidates must have achieved at least 80% or higher in each of the two best undergraduate years with a full course load of 5.0 full or equivalent courses (30 credit hours) taken between September and April.
+Please note: effective this application cycle (2017-2018), candidates must have achieved at least 80% or higher in each of the two best undergraduate years with a full course load of 5.0 full or equivalent courses (30 credit hours) taken between September and April.
 Each of the two best years used for GPA consideration must also have at least 3.0 full course equivalents whose published level is at or above the year level of study.

 We use the OMSAS – Ontario Medical School Application Service – conversion table to convert grades from other Canadian universities to Western standards.
 The most current version of the scale can be viewed on the OUAC website.